Charter

 - Suggestion how to use VCS to replace package uploads in Debian

-- How Ubuntu wants to get/has gotten rid of source packages
+- How Ubuntu wants to get/has gotten rid of source packages and their previous approach, which is not entirely obsolete yet.

 - Joey Hess’ evolutionary source package format based on Git